LaWebcapsule/orbits/pages/transaction.md

 ## Next, catch and finally

-The `next`, `catch` and `finally` methods excepts a callback which return an action or an array of actions or a promise returning an action or an array of actions.
+The `next`, `catch` and `finally` methods expects a callback which return an Action or an array of Actions or a promise returning an Action or a promise returning an array of Actions.
-They imitates the Promise behaviors.
+These methods reproduce the Promise behaviors.
-As a consequence, the argument of the callback is the result of the other actions.
+As a consequence, the argument of the callback is the result of the other Actions.

 ```typescript
 export class MyTransaction extends Transaction{